Sushmitha-Katti/EVA-4/Session14/README.md

    ### **:small_orange_diamond: Overlapping foreground and background and creating mask**

-   * By this we had 100 background, 100 foreground and mask images.
+   * By now we had 100 background, 100 foreground and images.
    * Since we were 5 in a team we decided to create 80k images each.
    * [This](https://github.com/Sushmitha-Katti/EVA-4/blob/master/Session14/Overlap_and_mask.ipynb) is the code we followed.
-   * For each background images, we took 20 foreground images,their flips, mask and flips masks images and overlapped 20 times at 20 random positions
+   * For each background images, we overlapped 20 foreground images,their flip images in 20 random positions and generated masks as well.
    * For flips we used PIL modules **Image.FLIP_LEFT_RIGHT** function.
    * To generate masks for overlayed images, first we generated black background of size same as background image and overlayed the foreground mask on top of it.
    * For overlaying, we used **bg.paste(fg, (r1,r2),fg)**, where bg is background image, fg is foreground image, (r1,r2) are the top-left overlayed position.
 We generated those from random numbers.